 Our focus for testing the investments including the loans was the invested assets held by the investment units, as the invested assets are the key driver for the value of the investments and include significant management judgement.
-We therefore compared the values of the invested assets as determined in the consolidated financial statements applying IFRS with the carrying value of the investments including loans.
+We therefore tested that the carrying value of the investments including loans does not exceed the values of the invested assets as determined in the consolidated financial statements applying IFRS.
 We considered our audit procedures performed concerning the valuation of the invested assets in the consolidated financial statements to assess the recoverable amount of these invested assets.